 A major function of the SEAMAP Information System is the processing of catch data from the Summer Shrimp/Groundfish Survey as near-real-time data.
-Data were transmitted to the NOAA Fisheries Mississippi Laboratories from the NOAA vessel, while the states' data were entered into the system weekly.
+Data were transmitted weekly to the GSMFC for inclusion.
 Plots of station locations and catch rates of shrimp, squid and dominant finfish species were prepared, edited, and processed by GSMFC for weekly distribution to management agencies, fishermen, processors and researchers.
-SEAMAP real-time data plots were produced during the 2012 Summer Shrimp/Groundfish Survey.
-Seven weekly mailings were produced and distributed to approximately 150 interested individuals.
+SEAMAP real-time data plots were produced during the 2014 Summer Shrimp/Groundfish Survey.
+Seven weekly mailings were produced and distributed to approximately 125 interested individuals.
 These plots were also available through the SEAMAP web page.